jdrtommey/rustycoils/README.md

 This crate implements a numerical method for determining the off-axis magnetic field of current systems with cyclindrical symmetry, i.e., solenoids and coils.
 The underlying algorithm is taken from [Off-axis expansion solution of Laplace's equation: Application to accurate and rapid calculation of coil magnetic fields](https://ieeexplore.ieee.org/document/760416) by R.H.
 Jackson.
 This method makes use of primitive coil/loop shapes for which the on-axis magnetic field (and all their derivatives) are analytically known.
 A power series of these derivatives can be used to determine the full off-axis magnetic field.
 Provided the position of interest is near enough the axis this provides very rapid and accurate computation of the magnetic field.
 Quoting the paper, this algorithm is designed to be "fast enough to be used interactively and compact enough to be embedded as a module in other codes".

 Fully analytic solutions for the infinitely thin wire loop exist based on elliptical integrals and can be combined to compute the field of more complicated systems of coils.
 This can become slow when multiple wire loops are being used to model a solenoid or set of coils.
-In particular when the region of interest is close to the axis.
-For this scenario the approach implemented here which includes such solenoids as a basic primitive is useful.
-For example, this arises in atom optics experiments such as simulating beams of atoms in Rydberg states moving in (in)homogenous magentic fields provided by either solenoids or systems of coils.
+In particular when the magnetic field region of interest is close to the axis.
+For this scenario the approach implemented here which includes extended shapes such as solenoids as basic primitive is useful.
+For example, this arises in atom optics experiments simulating beams of atoms moving in (in)homogenous magentic fields provided by either solenoids or systems of coils.
 At each time-step the magnetic field needs to be calculated for a distribution of atoms close to the axis of the system.
-The small deviations due to a physical implementation can lead to small forces or Zeeman energy shifts.
+This scenario requires only field values relatively close to the axis and for a simulation including many atoms, many field values to be computed repeatedly.

 This package is written in Rust to take advantage of its speed and parallelisation abilities, but really it's because I wanted an excuse to use Rust for a project, and I wrote a Python wrapper using pyo3 in a seperate repository [rustpycoils](https://github.com/jdrtommey/rustpycoils).